 In 1973 the art historian and curator Enrico Crispolti commissioned eight artists to create photomontage posters that he installed in pre-existing advertising spaces in different cities across the Italian peninsula.
-This decentralized exhibition called Operazione 24 fogli (Operation 24 pages) aimed to infiltrate the pre-existing system of commercial advertisement with art in a public, urban setting.
+This decentralized exhibition called “Operazione 24 fogli” (Operation 24 pages) aimed to infiltrate the pre-existing system of commercial advertisement with art in a public, urban setting.

 Artists include Fernando De Filippi, Ugo Nespolo, Umberto Mariani, Fabrizio Plessi, Sergio Sarri, Francesco Somaini, Valeriano Trubbiani and Emilio Vedova.
 The exhibition is organized by guest curator and art historian Dr. Martina Tanga.

-Many Cities, One Providence is an exhibition series offering Providence audiences idiosyncratic glimpses of innovative contemporary artists working in cities near and far.
+Many Cities, One Providence is an exhibition series offering Providence audiences idiosyncratic glimpses of innovative artists and thinkers working in cities near and far.
 The series stems from Providence College Galleries’ interest in cultivating relationships with artists, scholars and arts communities from around the world in order to draw connections between the city of Providence and other urban contexts.

 Operation 24 pages: A Public Art Intervention in 1970s Italy is generously supported by Providence College’s Department of Art & Art History, Department of Foreign Languages, Reilly Art Fund, and an anonymous donor.
 All images, objects, and archival materials provided courtesy Enrico Crispolti and Dr. Martina Tanga.
 All rights reserved.